micado-eu/micado_data/README.md

+# ALERT!!! this repo is archived since not needed anymore after the conclusion of the project

 This is the repository that hosts the data collection for the MICADO project.

 The need of the project is to collect data of different typologies: